Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles: Examples and Numerical Results

-We solved the equilibrium displacement of the truss with the initial structure shown in Fig.~4(a).
-All springs use $k=10$ and $a=3000$, consistent with the previous examples.
-To confirm nonlinear effects, we also consider the purely linear case $k=10$ and $a=0$.
-In this initial structure, six masses (black dots) are exists but the masses at $(0,0)$ and $(0,1)$ are fixed in position.
-So these two masses are excluded from the state vector.
+We solve the equilibrium displacement of the truss with the initial structure shown in Fig.~4(a).
+All springs use $k=10$ and $a=3000$, which is consistent with the previous examples.
+To confirm the nonlinear effects, we also consider the purely linear case $k=10$ and $a=0$.
+In this initial structure, six masses (black dots) exist, but the masses at $(0,0)$ and $(0,1)$ are fixed.
+Therefore, these two masses are excluded from the state vector.
 An external force is applied only at the node located at $(2,0)$ with the force vector $(F,0)$ (blue arrow).
-We use $F=0.3$ and $0.9$ for this experiment.
-The nonlinear time evolution equations obtained by our method is exactly linearized by Carleman linearization, and truncated at the order $P=5$.
-We got the solutions by numerically integrating the obtained truncated time evolution.
+We use $F=0.3$ and $0.9$ in this experiment.
+The nonlinear time-evolution equations obtained by our method are linearized using Carleman linearization and truncated at the order $P=5$.
+The solutions are obtained by numerically integrating the obtained truncated time evolution.

-Fig.~4(c) and 4(e) shows the obtained results for $F=0.3$ and $0.9$, respectively.
-For comparison, we calculate the exact solution by minimizing the total potential Eq.~(\ref{eq:2t_allpot}) using classical nonlinear solver.
-Fig.~4(b) and 4(e) shows the exact solution in for $F=0.3$ and $0.9$, respectively.
-In these four figures, the linear case ($k=10, a=0$) is plotted in green, and the nonlinear case ($k=10, a=3000$) in red.
+Fig.~4(c) and 4(e) show the results obtained for $F=0.3$ and $0.9$, respectively.
+For comparison, we calculate the exact solution by minimizing the total potential Eq.~(\ref{eq:2t_allpot}) using the classical nonlinear solver.
+Fig.~4(b) and 4(e) show the exact solutions for $F=0.3$ and $0.9$, respectively.
+In these four figures, the linear case ($k=10, a=0$) is plotted in green and the nonlinear case ($k=10, a=3000$) in red.

-In $F=0.3$, the external force is sufficiently small that the response remains in the linear.
-We can confirmed this by the fact that exact solutions for the linear (green) and nonlinear (red) case in Fig.4~(b) coincide.
-The obtained results using our method in Fig.~4(c) match this exact solutions correctly for both the linear and nonlinear cases.
-Thus, it is clear that when displacements remain in linear region, our method predicts the response to the external force accurately.
+At $F=0.3$, the external force is sufficiently small, such that the response remained linear.
+This is confirmed by the coinciding of the exact solutions for the linear (green) and nonlinear (red) cases in Fig.~4(b).
+The results obtained using the proposed method in Fig.~4(c) match these exact solutions correctly for both the linear and nonlinear cases.
+Thus, when the displacements remain in the linear region, the proposed method accurately predicts the response to an external force.

-For $F=0.9$, the exact solution in Fig.~4(d) shows that the nonlinear case (red) exhibits reduced displacements relative to the linear case (green).
-Fig.~4(e) shows that our method successfully reproduce these reduced displacements.
-The suppression of the displacements, however, is somewhat milder than in the exact solutions.
+For $F=0.9$, the exact solution shown in Fig.~4(d) shows that the nonlinear case (red) exhibits reduced displacements relative to the linear case (green).
+Fig.~4(e) shows that the proposed method successfully reproduce these reduced displacements.
+However, the suppression of displacements is slightly milder than that in the exact solutions.
 This is due to the errors introduced by Carleman linearization, as confirmed by the first and second numerical experiments.